 Check out the Sorted website for all sorts of interesting templates & worksheets to figure out how much you need to save and that kind of thing.

-Whether we make our target or not, whether we keep properties and rent them out or sell them and put the money in investments, I am not sure as yet.
-But rest assured I am saving hard to reach our target.
-And if we don’t quite get there – well we are going anyway.
-We might just have to work along the way, or tap in to some of the capital instead of just living on the interest/return.
+Whether I make my target or not, whether I keep properties and rent them out or sell them and put the money in investments, I am not sure as yet.
+But rest assured I am saving hard to reach my target.
+And if I don’t quite get there – well I am going anyway.
+I might just have to work along the way, come home to work and top up the cruising kitty or tap in to some of the capital instead of just living on the interest/return.
 Either that or win lotto or something like that.